alasca-association/tarook/docs/user/reference/cluster-repository.rst

    the same state without changes again, even if the branch of ``managed-k8s`` has advanced in the meantime.

--  ``terraform/`` is a state-only directory for Terraform.
+-  ``state/`` is a state-only directory.
 You should not need to manually operate in that directory at all.

-The terraform state is managed by the
-   :ref:`apply-terraform.sh <actions-references.apply-terraformsh>` script.
+-  ``state/terraform/`` The terraform state which is managed by the :ref:`apply-terraform.sh <actions-references.apply-terraformsh>` script.

+-  ``state/wireguard/ipam.toml`` contains the
+   :doc:`Wireguard </user/explanation/vpn/wireguard>` IP address management.
+   This file is only of interest if you want to protect your cluster with gateway nodes.
+   This file is managed by the :ref:`update_inventory.py <actions-references.update_inventorypy>` script.
+   This script will automatically assign IP addresses to your :ref:`configured peers <configuration-options.yk8s.wireguard>`.

 *Optional:*